guilimberg/Star_cluster_distribution/README.md

 # Star_cluster_distribution
-In this repository, I provide Python tools for plotting the <font color='#DC143C'>**distribution of open and globular clusters**</font> on the sky.
+In this repository, I provide Python tools for plotting the **distribution of open and globular clusters** on the sky.

 After quite a bit of searching, I was not able to find a figure that would provide a clear demonstration of the differences between the distribution of open and globular clusters in the Galaxy.
-Therefore, I used data from the Gaia space mission to create my own plot.
+Therefore, I used **data from the Gaia space mission** to create my own plot.

-I hope this is useful to some people.
-Feel free to utilize the codes presented in this repository for educational purposes, presentation/outreach, and even publications.
+I hope this is useful to some people. **Feel free to utilize the codes presented in this repository** for educational purposes, presentation/outreach, and even publications.
 Please acknowledge, if possible. (:

 The background image that I utilize for these figure has been produced by ESA's Gaia Collaboration with data from its second data release.
 You can find it in the following link: [Gaia highlights](https://www.cosmos.esa.int/web/gaia/highlights-of-gaia-dr2).
 Please acknowledge their magnificent work.
 For details about the this image came to be and all that it represents, see, for instance, this other link: [Gaia sky map details](https://sci.esa.int/web/gaia/-/60169-gaia-s-sky-in-colour).